 The colossal monument is covered in white marble, and it is comprised of Corinthian columns and endless stairs to the top.
 Also, you can visit the Museum of Risorgimento, inside the building.

 Wondering if you could reach the top of the monument?

 You can, via elevator or stairs (196).
 The rooftop of the Altare is allowing a 360-degree view around Rome.
 The elevator will cost you €7.00.

 For me, this monument is always the first I see when I arrive in Rome.
 When I see this building, I straight away start smiling, as this is the moment I get to understand the one thing that makes me the happiest when it comes to traveling.
 That I’m finally in Rome!

 Location: Piazza di Spagna, on the Northern side of the historic center.
-The Spanish steps are about 10 minutes walk from the Trevi Fountain, and close to one of the most popular squares in Rome, the Piazza del Popolo.
+The Spanish steps are about a 10-minute walk from the Trevi Fountain, and close to one of the most popular squares in Rome, the Piazza del Popolo.

 Piazza di Spagna is one of the most popular squares in Rome, featuring many great restaurants, luxury boutiques, and showrooms.
 There are many art galleries to find on the nearby streets, such as Via Margutta.

 The Spanish steps were built in the Roman Baroque style in the 18th century, following the order of a French diplomat.
 The purpose was to link the Piazza di Spagna and Trinita dei Monti, which is at the top of the steps.

 On the piazza, right at the foot of the steps, you’ll see the Baroque-style fountain called Fontana della Barcaccia.
 This was built in the 17th century, by Pietro Bernini, supposably with the help of his son, the previously mentioned Gian Lorenzo Bernini.